Kitchen Backsplash Costs: Installation, Materials & More

 Stainless Steel Backsplash

-Solid-surface or quartz slab: $70 $180 per square foot installed
+Solid-surface or quartz slab: $70 to $180 per square foot installed

 Know the Cost Before You Start